minamorl/xhip/README.md

 ```

 ## How it works

+When you see those codes you will notice there is wired `load` function.
+This is a function for isomorphic require.
+From server side, it will become normal `require` function, defined by commonjs.
+And from frontend, it will become useless proxy object.
+So that both can require same application code.

-All operations are transformed into one endpoint.
-Decorator `op` automatically
-generate server/client compatible function.
-From client side, it will become to
+Also, there is a decorator object, named `op`.
+Decorator `op` automatically generate server/client compatible function.
+From server side, it will become endpoint definition.
-argument generator which will be posted into server.
+From client side, it will become to argument generator which will be posted into server.

 ## Server Specification